 Major Tennessee cities

 There are plenty of smaller urban locations across the state, but the major Tennessee cities are the capital Nashville, Memphis, Knoxville, and Chattanooga.
 All have been growing for the past couple of years.
 Nashville, in particular, appears to be popular with millennials and other young adults.
-The big city vibes and lots of job opportunities are major factors in the cities’ appeal.
+The big city vibes and lots of job opportunities are the main factors in the cities’ appeal.
 But students moving to Tennessee are also more drawn to its major cities.
-That is because major universities in Tennessee are mostly found in these urban centers:
+That is because some of the major universities in Tennessee are mostly found in these urban centers: